Seoul’s Calculated Embrace: Why South Korea’s Crypto Pivot Is a Blueprint—and a Warning

 An affiliate of the world’s largest cryptocurrency exchange had just withdrawn its application to run a bourse in Singapore.
 Zhao, the richest person in cryptocurrency with a fortune of about US$90 billion, took to Twitter to say the affiliate’s investment in another exchange — one that was regulated — made the application “somewhat redundant.”

-As it turns out, the other exchange has a license to trade some things — such as shares in private companies and tokenized assets — but not cryptocurrencies.
+As it turns out, the other exchange has a licence to trade some things — such as shares in private companies and tokenized assets — but not cryptocurrencies.
 More importantly, the real reason for the withdrawal was that Binance’s affiliate didn’t meet Singapore’s criteria for protecting against money laundering and terrorist financing, a person familiar with the matter said after it happened last month.
 Binance denies this, saying it pulled the application on strategic and commercial grounds.

 “There is a very clear line drawn in the sand,” said Lena Ng, a partner at Clifford Chance who advises cryptocurrency players in Singapore and internationally.